Sub Page Header

 - Ingredient lists

-What Rights Do Copyright Owners Have?
+What Rights Do Copyright Owners Have in Arkansas?

 As mentioned, copyright protections begin once your original work is recorded in a tangible medium.
-You are not legally required to register your copyright with the U.S. Copyright Office, but registering it will help if you need to file a lawsuit for copyright infringement.
+You are not legally required to register your copyright with the U.S. Copyright Office but registering it will help if you need to file a lawsuit for copyright infringement.

 Copyright registration puts the public on notice of your copyright claim and offers other advantages.
 For example, if your copyright is registered within five years of publication, the validity of your copyright will be presumed if it is challenged.
-Additionally, registering your copyright will allow you to seek statutory damages, attorneys’ fees, and other expenses if your copyright was infringed.
+As mentioned, registering your copyright will allow you to seek statutory damages, attorneys’ fees, and other expenses if your copyright was infringed.
 Copyright registration also entitles you to protection from the importation of items that infringe on your copyright.

 A copyright owner also has other exclusive rights: